adnelson/requery/README.md

 * Query generation, query execution, and query result parsing are clearly separated at the type level.
 * Abstractions compose correctly, allowing you to avoid gotchas and write DRY code.

-#### Not an ORM

-`requery` is not intended to be an ORM.
+Note that `requery` is not intended to be an ORM.
 It instead is intentended to provide powerful abstractions for query generation, encoding/decoding objects, and database interaction.
 As a user you can use as much or as little of the types as you want, whether you just want to just dump some SQL to stdout, or you want to use the `Query` functor to set up an app that interacts with a database, or maybe you want to write your queries by hand, but you want to use the `RowDecode` library to unpack the results.
-That said, an ORM might at some point use `requery` as a library for parts of its implementation.
+That said, the tools provided by `requery` could conceivably be used to implement the SQL underpinnings of an ORM.

 ## Examples

-Let's say you have a Postgres database of books and authors.
-(Note: we can use `requery` to create the table and insert rows, but we'll save that for later)
+Let's say you have a Postgres database of books and authors, with the following tables and data.
+Note that we can use `requery` to create the table and insert rows, but since we're focusing on SELECT queries, we'll save that for later:

 ```sql
 CREATE TABLE authors (id SERIAL PRIMARY KEY, first_name TEXT, last_name TEXT);